Musings from The Great Escape

 It is interesting to note that the poll running on Wired’s site currently shows that 70% of people (at time of writing) are listening to less traditional radio because of Last.fm.

 So, Matt Young, please come on over to Last.fm anytime and join us for a techmosis session, perhaps one Friday.
-We’d love to show you how good Last.fm really is and why millions of people all around the world know for a fact that we are doing here is far from “fucking pointless”.
+We’d love to show you how good Last.fm really is and why millions of people all around the world know for a fact that what we are doing here is far from “fucking pointless”.

 Now in the playground: Gender Plots